XenyxNZ/Arma-3-Performance-Guide/README.md

 * -cpuAffinity
 	* Tells the game which specific CPU cores to use, via a bitmask value.
-	<sup>This can be useful for CPUs with multiple CCDs, or P and E cores.</sup>
+	<sub>This can be useful for CPUs with multiple CCDs, or P and E cores.</sub>
+	<sup>Please note the CPU count, Extra threads and Enable Hyper-Threading parameters will be ignored when using this parameter.</sup>
 * -cpuMainThreadAffinity
 	* Tells the game which specific CPU core to use for the game's main thread, via a bitmask value.